Relation between Wigner energy and proton-neutron pairing: The Model

 where $\hat{p}^+_{k}$ and $\hat{n}^+_{k}$ create a proton and a neutron, respectively, on the level $k$, and $\bar k$ denotes the time reversed state of $k$.
+Identical single particle energies $\epsilon$ are used for protons and neutrons, which are derived from the Nilsson potential as described in section \ref{sec:PA}.
 This Hamiltonian is invariant under rotations in isospace, i.e. it conserves isospin.
-The pairing problem is solved via matrix diagonalization for the three nuclei with $T_z$=0, 2, 4 or $T_z$=1, 3, 5.